 Visitor Restrictions Effective June 18, 2021

-At NMC Health, we want to keep you save during the COVID-19 pandemic.
+At NMC Health, protecting you against COVID-19 is our highest priority.
 To provide a safe, healing healthcare environment for everyone, NMC Health has implemented restrictions and screening measures to lower the likelihood of exposure to any illness including coronavirus.

-- If the patient is COVID-19+, NMC Health’s House Supervisor and Infection Control Officer must be consulted to determine if adequate safety precautions can be made to ensure the safety of the support person.
+If a patient is COVID-19 positive, NMC Health’s House Supervisor and Infection Control Officer MUST be consulted to determine if adequate safety precautions can be made to ensure the safety of visitors.

-- Patients and visitors may only enter the through the Emergency or Front entrances.
+Patients and visitors may only enter the through the Emergency or Front entrances during these specific times: